danielewood/misc/misc-hdd-notes.md

 2. Run: `systemctl restart netdata.service`

 ### crontab to log ZFS resilver/scrub activity to the systemd logger
-    # Replace data with your pool name, echo only triggers if $STATUS is not null.
+    # Writes any scrubbing/resilvering status every minute to systemd logs, only triggers if $STATUS is not null
-    # /etc/crontab
       *  *  *  *  * root STATUS=`zpool status data | sed 's/to go/to go,/' | grep -A1 'to go,$'` && echo zpool status data: $STATUS | systemd-cat -t zstatus

     # Display all zstatus entries with: